 Euler spends quite some time in illustrating how to multiply numbers.
 The beauty of the base ten number system comes apparent as he proceeds.

 Euler spends quite some time in illustrating how to divide numbers.
-So far there is no mention of the decimal point, but long division is explained in great detail.
+There is no mention of the decimal point in this work, but long division is explained in great detail.

 Having introduced the basic operations with whole numbers, Euler moves on to the development of fractions, and gets as far as the greatest common divisor of two numbers, in order to cancel fractions to their lowest form.